A good story is a thing of beauty. And a good story is hell to create. But it’s a sweet, privileged kind of hell. Here’s a quick version of mine.

-A French-Canadian boy is born into a middle-class, French Canadian Roman Catholic family in a rusting, New England mill town.
-Overcomes a wobbly start.
-Studies photography at University, and later than most, fulfills his secret childhood dream to become a writer, whereupon he is invited to join an eccentric, English writing society called Dark Angels, writes a book with his new friends, and with them, tutors other writers on how to bring stories and delight and humanity to corporate communications.
+A French-Canadian boy is born into a middle-class family in a rusting, New England mill town.
+Overcomes a nasty, wobbly start.
+Studies photography at University.
+Works for Kodak, gets fired.
+Years later, fulfills secret childhood dream to become a writer.
+In those first lean days, almost loses his house.
+Later, is invited to join an eccentric, English writing society called Dark Angels, wins an award with them, writes a book with his new friends, and with them, tutors other writers on how to bring STORIES and DELIGHT and HUMANITY to corporate communications.
 Takes pictures, runs a blog, spends far too much time on Twitter, enjoys coffee, lives with his wife and cat in a log cabin (on an island in the Pacific Northwest) where he has a novel underway.

-It’s true, I am an Associate Partner with the famed Dark Angels of the UK.
+It’s true, I’m an Associate Partner with the famed Dark Angels of the UK.
 Which means I am privileged to help train other copywriters.
-The biggest thrill is when words create new relationships.
-I live for that.
+I’m a long time photographer as well.
+You can see my work here — >

 In 2015, I traveled to Torridon in the Scottish Highlands to join the legendary Dark Angels. photograph by Richard Pelletier